AdyRock/com.onvif/README.md

 Only one camera can be selected at a time when adding but you can uses the add device option again to add other cameras.

-This app uses a modified version of the onvif library found here https://github.com/agsh/onvif
+This app uses the standard ONVIF library available on npm.